 Can I borrow books from Tate Library?

-The library collection is a reference collection and items cannot be borrowed with the exception of SCONUL users.
+The library collection is a reference collection and items cannot be borrowed.
+The SCONUL scheme is suspended until further notice.

 Can I photograph, scan, or photocopy library materials?

 Flashless photography of items from the main Library collection is permitted, subject to copyright restrictions.

 The Reading Rooms have no photocopier service, and public access to the scanner has been suspended.